 The Roosevelt Hotel, Los Angeles, California

-Old Hollywood glamour is a theme brides and grooms lust after.
-At The Roosevelt Hotel in Los Angeles — home to the very first Academy Awards ceremony in its Blossom Room ballroom — the stars are in its very DNA, literally.
+Old Hollywood glamour is a theme couples lust after.
+At The Roosevelt Hotel in Los Angeles—home to the very first Academy Awards ceremony in its Blossom Room ballroom—the stars are in its very DNA, literally.
 The hotel underwent renovations in 1984, which seems to have angered the spirits who live there.
 Since then, guests in the ballroom have felt random cold spots.
 Even chillier, many have reported seeing the figure of Marilyn Monroe in a full-length mirror that once was in her poolside suite and is now in the elevator bank.
-Stay in one of the hotel's 20 rooms for your wedding night, and you might encounter strange noises and shadows or the sound of typewriting (without a typewriter in sight!).
+Stay in one of the hotel's 20 rooms for your wedding night, and you might encounter strange noises and shadows or the sound of typewriting (without a typewriter in sight).
 Or ask for room 928, where the ghost of Montgomery Clift (star of From Here to Eternity) may be found playing a trumpet or pacing the hallways reciting his lines.

 The Stanley Hotel, Estes Park, Colorado